derricks/derricks.github.io/kids_comic_books.md

 ### _Korgi_ series, Christian Slade
 A series by someone who clearly enjoys drawing detailed fairies and corgis in pencil.
 Adventures of a Caucasian pixie girl (a "molly") who has a magical corgi.
 Which is about as adorable as you can imagine.
 The wordless (minus the intros) stories can be quite scary, so you might have to edit for younger audiences.

+### _Sketch Monsters_ series, Joshua Williamson
+In this simple series, kids who doodle monsters to hide their true selves have to deal with the consequences when those doodles escape the sketchbooks.
+Simple messages about being true to oneself are carried by simple artwork.

 ### _Hilda_ series, Luke Pearson
 One of our favorite series.
 The adventures of a Caucasian blue-haired girl who lives in a vaguely Nordic area and has lots of adventures with the fantastic creatures she meets there.
 Hilda is a great character, not just because she's a clever, adventuring girl, but also because she feels real.
 She rolls her eyes at her mum's attention, has realistic reactions to friends, and so on.
 But she's a fundamentally good kid.
 Midnight Giant is my favorite of the series for its parallel structure, but our daughter's favorite is The Black Hound.
 There's a Netflix series about her as well, though it departs fairly strongly from the books.